status-im/pm/notes/transcript16.md

-#To Add
-##Formatting  + end part

 0:00 -1:00
 igorm: yeah but let’s wait for maybe a minute or two for more people, just telling us right now, to actually start

 1:00 -1:00
-igorm: So yeah, thanks everyone for joining, I’ll lead today’s core devcall and let’s sstart with the notetaking.
+igorm: So yeah, thanks everyone for joining, I’ll lead today’s core dev call and let’s start with the note taking.
 Eric would you mind taking the notes, I’ll share the link to the chatroom.

 Yeah cool, thank you and here today we don’t have a very long agenda so let’s start with a short swarm update and I can start with the network incentives where we started doing first proof of concept where we actually, you can register>>>>2.17>>>